tejas1538/Eco-Friendly-Travel-Planner/README.md

-# 🧭 AI Trip Planner
+# 🧭 Eco-Friendly Travel Planner

-An intelligent travel planning web application that helps users effortlessly create personalized itineraries using AI.
+An intelligent travel planning web application that helps users effortlessly create personalized eco-friendly low carbon itineraries using AI.

-## ✨ Overview
+## ✨ Objective

-Planning a trip can be overwhelming — from finding attractions to optimizing your time. *AI Trip Planner* solves this by generating custom travel itineraries based on user input such as destination, duration, and interests.
-With a clean user interface and AI-powered backend, the app simplifies the entire process of planning a trip.
+To design a digital travel planner that promotes sustainable tourism by helping users plan environmentally responsible trips.
+The planner aims to reduce carbon footprints, support local communities, and encourage eco-conscious decisions in transport, accommodation, and activities.

 ## 🧠 Problem It Solves

-- Manual trip planning is time-consuming and inefficient.
-- Users often don't know where to start when researching destinations.
-- Balancing time, interests, and locations is difficult without local knowledge.
-- Existing tools require jumping between multiple apps (maps, blogs, guides).

-*This project provides an all-in-one smart solution* that leverages AI to create personalized, efficient, and enjoyable travel itineraries.

----
+1. High carbon emissions from tourism
+2. Lack of awareness about sustainable accommodation
+3. Difficulty finding responsible local experiences
+4. Excessive waste and plastic usage
+5. Poor access to green travel resources

 ## 🛠 Tech Stack